AliceO2Group/Monitoring/doc/system-implementation.md

 - Push-based
 - Pull-based.

 In the first approach, Spark acts like a Flume Avro Source, thus the Spark Sink simply becomes a built-in [Avro Sink](http://flume.apache.org/FlumeUserGuide.html#avro-sink).
+The Avro Source-Sink are preferred components for transfer data between Flume agents and are implemented with RPC server-client communication.
 In the second approach, the Spark Sink buffers the events while "Spark uses a reliable Flume receiver and transactions to pull data from the sink".

 Currently Push is used as Pull approach has some undesired effects: